 That’s exactly why we wrote this article.
 In this article, you will get:

-- The most pocket-friendly WordPress security plugins
+- The most pocket-friendly security plugins for WordPress

-- The best free WordPress security plugin
+- The best free WP security plugins

 - A few honorable mentions that are not so highly recommended

 - Some very popular plugins that are not worth it